craftcms/cms/docs/position-select-fields.md

 # Position Select Fields

-{intro} Position Select fields give you a button group with various positioning options, which can be used to define how elements should be positioned in your templates.
+Position Select fields give you a button group with various positioning options, which can be used to define how elements should be positioned in your templates.

 ## Settings